 Textile recycling schemes have long been recognised as a quick and easy way to raise money, but in recent years the textile recycling industry has been falling into decline.

-As a result, several schemes have been forced to make drastic changes to the way they work with schools - from the amount they pay out, to the items they collect, to the distance they are willing to travel.
-Many of you have already highlighted this growing problem on our Facebook page, so we put your queries to Alan Wheeler, Director of the Textile Recycling Association (TRA), to find out why, and how the industry is being affected.
+As a result, several schemes have been forced to make drastic changes to the way they work with schools – from the amount they pay out, to the items they collect, to the distance they are willing to travel.
+We put your queries to Alan Wheeler, Director of the Textile Recycling Association (TRA), to find out why, and how the industry is being affected.

 A textile-recycling company that we've used for years has recently stopped taking collections in our area.
 Why are so many schemes downsizing?

 The main reason we are seeing a retraction in the number of collections is a crash in the global market value of used clothing.
 A large quantity of used clothing in the UK is collected for sorting, then exported for sale in Eastern Europe, Africa, and the Middle East.
 And while these countries have valuable markets for UK textile merchants, they are also vulnerable to fluctuations as a result of economic and political pressures.

 Civil unrest across sub-Saharan Africa has restricted the movement of goods across the continent, and the Civil War in Ukraine has had a big impact on the market, too.